 - Pygmalion (1935) Played by Olga Limburg (as Mrs. Hill)

-Mrs. Eynsford-Hill: I do hope we wont have any unseasonable cold spells, they bring on so much influenza.
-And the whole of our family is succeptable to it.
+Mrs. Eynsford-Hill: I do hope we won't have any unseasonable cold spells; they bring on so much influenza.
+And the whole of our family is susceptible to it.

 Mrs. Higgins: Done her in?

-Eliza Doolittle: Yes, lord love you.
-Why should she die of influenza, when she come through diptheria right enough the year before.
+Eliza Doolittle: Yes, Lord love you.
+Why should she die of influenza, when she come through diphtheria right enough the year before?
 Fairly blue with it she was.
 They all thought she was dead.
 But my father, he kept ladling gin down her throat.
 Then she come to so sudden she bit the bowl right off the spoon.